adamgreig/stm32ral/README.md

 use stm32ral::{rcc, gpio};

 // For safe access we have to first `take()` the peripheral instance.
-// This can only be done once (it will return None thereafter) to ensure
+// This only returns Some(Instance) if that instance is not already
-// that no other code can be simultaneously accessing the perihperal,
+// taken; otherwise it returns None.
+This ensures that no other code can be
-// which could lead to a race condition.
+// simultaneously accessing the peripheral, which could lead to a race
+// condition.
+There's `release()` to return it.
 See below for unsafe use. let gpioa = gpio::GPIOA::take().unwrap();
 let rcc = rcc::RCC::take().unwrap();